Be open to new challenges - Understanding the logistics industry

 What new initiatives have you planned in the post COVID or Co-Covid scenario?

 At Mahindra Logistics, we have been adhering with the guidelines stipulated by the central, state and local government authorities and ensured safety measures and wellbeing of all our employees and families well before the lockdown was announced.
 We had initiated actions in early March couple of weeks before the official lockdown was announced.
 We reduced staffs across the offices and launched safety measures across all our sites.
 We have been very mindful of the safety and security of all our employees and that has been of utmost priority to us.
 We established infrastructures for all our employees working from home during the lockdown period.
 Our HR team was constantly in touch with all employees to check on their safety.
 We have been using this lockdown period to do a variety of things for our employees and kept them engaged through digitally connecting with them.

 Beyond work, from an overall perspective, we have launched a helpline to support our employees, drivers in our network and other business partner resources.
-We have been working on various systems and programs in our broader ecosystem.
-We have launched free emergency cab services, driver relief programs and assistance programs under our HOPE initiative.
+We have been working on various systems and programmes in our broader ecosystem.
+We have launched free emergency cab services, driver relief programmes and assistance programmes under our HOPE initiative.